fpc/Lazarus/tools/install/win/readme.txt

      This changes the last bit of the istaller filename lazarus-x.y-fpc-a.b.c-cross-i386-win32-WIN32 to WIN64 (the last segment should indicate the target on which the install should run)

+  SET LAZ_BITNESS=32
+    for building cross addons for the 32 bit Lazarus IDE (adds the "(32 bit)" part to the version

 Call the script: